ROP Retinopathy of prematurity - delayed diagnosis claims

 If my baby has ROP, what treatment will he or she need?

-In the UK, approximately 4% of cases of ROP require treatment.
+In the UK, approximately 4% of cases require treatment.
 The purpose of treatment is to preserve the anatomy of the retina, by preventing retinal detachment.

 Your baby may suffer some side effects, including inflammation (typically treated with a short course of steroid eye drops and pupil dilating eye drops for 1 to 2 weeks).
 Rarely, other side effects may occur.
 Your baby’s doctor should explain these to and discuss these with you prior to treatment.